DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Management-and-Governance-Services/README2.md

 Service Quotas helps you **view, manage, and request increases** for AWS service limits.

+* An AWS Service Quota (also known as a **service limit**) is the maximum number of resources, actions, or items you can use in your AWS account for a specific service, set per AWS Region, designed to prevent accidental over-provisioning and protect services from abuse.

+* AWS provides default quotas for each service, but you can use the **central Service Quotas console** to view, manage, monitor, and request increases for these limits as your workloads grow.

 ### ⚙️ **Key Features:**

 * Centralized view of service limits.